Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 2 cups of all-purpose flour, spooned and leveled

-• 1 ½ cups confectioner’s sugar
+• 1½ cups of confectioner’s sugar

 • juice of 1 lemon, 2 tablespoons

-Meyer Lemons: Meyer lemons have a slightly sweeter taste than regular lemons but can easily be used as a substitute in this recipe.
+MEYER LEMONS: Meyer lemons have a slightly sweeter taste than regular lemons but can easily be used as a substitute in this recipe.

-Fruit: Try using different fruits in place of the lemon.
+FRUIT: Try using different fruits in place of the lemon.
 Other citrusy flavors such as orange or lime, or maybe even chocolate chips or peppermint would work well in this recipe.

 STEP ONE: In a medium-sized mixing bowl, mix the butter and white sugar together.
 Add in the egg and continue mixing until combined.
 Stir in the lemon zest.

-PRO TIP: When removing the zest from the lemons, be careful not to overdo it and get the white of the lemon, which can be very bitter.
+When removing the zest from the lemons, be careful not to overdo it and get the white of the lemon, which can be very bitter.
 The zestiness is in just the yellow skin.

 STEP TWO: Combine the flour and baking powder.
 Add it in batches to the wet ingredients.

-PRO TIP: Pressing a little on each cookie dough ball will help the cookie not be too much like a ball unless you like it like that.
+Pressing a little on each cookie dough ball will help the cookie not be too much like a ball unless you like it like that.
 They do melt pretty well, though, so don’t press too much.

 STEP FIVE: Remove the cookies from the oven and transfer them to a wire rack.
 Cool cookies completely before glazing.

-lemon meltaway cookies process shot of baked cookies on a cooling rack
+baked cookies on a cooling rack

 STEP ONE: In a small mixing bowl stir together the confectioner’s sugar, lemon juice, and cream.